PHP-DI/PHP-DI/doc/getting-started.md

 ### PHP array

-You can define injections with a PHP array too (this example uses PHP 5.4 and 5.5 features):
+You can define injections with a PHP array too (this example uses PHP 5.5 features):

 ```php
 <?php